psyreactor/dms-dolarBlue/README.md

 - **Comprehensive popup** showing all exchange rates at once
 - **Buy and sell values** displayed for each rate type
 - **Auto-refresh** with configurable interval
+- **Customizable action buttons** in the popup (up to 2 buttons) that open URLs in your default browser

 ## Installation